Analog amplitude, frequency and phase modulation and demodulation with spectrum analysis

 where:

-- Δφ = Peak phase deviation, measured in radians.
+- Δφ = peak phase deviation in radians.

-- Kp = The phase sensitivity of the modulator (in radians per volt).
+- Kp = phase sensitivity of the modulator (radians per volt).

-- Δφ ≥ 1: Wideband PM (WBPM).
-This offers improved noise immunity over NBPM.
+- Δφ ≥ 1: Wideband PM (WBPM), which offers better noise immunity.

 Frequency Domain Description:

-A Phase Modulated (PM) signal, when modulated by a single sinusoidal tone, generates a theoretically infinite number of sidebands.
-These sidebands are spaced at integer multiples of the modulating frequency (ωm) symmetrically around the carrier frequency (ωc).
+A PM signal modulated by a sinusoidal tone produces an infinite number of sidebands spaced at integer multiples of the modulating frequency \( \omega_m \) around the carrier frequency \( \omega_c \).

 Where:

-- Jn(Δφ): This is the Bessel function of the first kind of order n.
-Its argument, Δφ, is the phase modulation index.
-The value of this function determines the amplitude of the nth sideband pair.
+- Jn(Δφ): Bessel function of the first kind, order n, with argument Δφ.
+Determines the amplitude of the nth sideband pair.

 Phase Demodulation

-- Phase Detector (PD): This block compares the phase of the incoming PM signal with the VCO's signal and produces an error voltage proportional to their phase difference.
-This phase difference varies in time according to the original message.
+- Phase Detector (PD): Compares the incoming PM signal with the local oscillator (VCO) output and produces an error voltage proportional to the instantaneous phase difference.
+This output contains information about the derivative of the phase.